-If you stocked up on breezy sundresses ahead of the summer and don't want to sacrifice style for comfort, an anti-chafing balm can help relieve some of the irritation — whether it's on your thighs, arms or chest.
+If you stocked up on breezy dresses ahead of the summer and don't want to sacrifice style for comfort, an anti-chafing balm can help relieve some of the irritation, whether it's on your thighs, arms or chest.

 Since chafing affects nearly everyone on some level, there are plenty of anti-chafing products that are designed for different skin types and preferences.
-To help sort through them all, we reached out to dermatologists to find out which products can keep you feeling your best all summer long.
+To help sort through them all, we reached out to dermatologists to find out which products can keep you feeling fresh, dry and your best all summer long.

 How to prevent chafing

-"In general, when looking for something to prevent chafing, you are looking for something to create a barrier between the skin, or the skin and tight clothing, to prevent irritation that can be caused by rubbing or friction," New York City-based dermatologist Dr. Marisa Garshick told Shop TODAY.
+"In general, when looking for something to prevent chafing, you are looking for something to create a barrier between the skin, or the skin and tight clothing, to prevent irritation that can be caused by rubbing or friction," New York City-based dermatologist Dr. Marisa Garshick added.

 What should you look for in anti-chafing products?

-"In general, you should look for ingredients that provide protection for the skin surface and help calm and repair the skin," said Dr. Y. Claire Chang, a board-certified cosmetic dermatologist at Union Square Laser Dermatology in New York.
+"In general, you should look for ingredients that provide protection for the skin surface and help calm and repair the skin," said Dr. Y. Claire Chang, a board-certified cosmetic dermatologist at Union Square Laser Dermatology in New York City.
 "I recommend looking for emollients and occlusive ingredients in an anti-chafe balm, which provide a physical barrier to help protect against excessive irritation and moisture."
 She also recommends looking for calming skin care ingredients like aloe and vitamin E.

-Keeping your skin protected is key, but if chafing has already occurred, New York City-based dermatologist Dr. Hadley King says you should clean the area and then dry it thoroughly.
+Keeping your skin protected is key, but if chafing has already occurred, New York City-based dermatologist Dr. Hadley King says you should clean and dry the area thoroughly.

 While balms, creams and powders can help reduce chafing, it's best to consult your dermatologist if irritation is painful or swollen to determine the best treatment option.